-5.1.5 Integrated Project Team
+5.1.6 Integrated Project Team

-The LQCD-ext II Integrated Project Team (IPT) is composed of the LQCD Federal Project Director, LQCD Project Monitor, CPM, ACPM, and Site Managers from the host laboratories.
+The LQCD-ext II Integrated Project Team (IPT) is composed of the LQCD Federal Project Director, LQCD Project Monitor, CPM, ACPM, and Site Managers and Site Architects from the host laboratories.
 The LQCD Federal Project Director chairs the IPT.
 The current membership of the IPT is given in Appendix A.

-The full IPT meets on an as-needed basis.
-Subsets of the IPT meet on a monthly basis.
+The full IPT meets on an as-needed basis, however subsets of the IPT meet on a regular basis.
 For example, monthly meetings are held between the Federal Project Director, Project Monitor, CPM and ACPM to review progress against goals and milestones.
 The CPM, ACPM and Site Managers meet bi-weekly to review project performance on a more detailed, technical level.
 These meetings often involve planning for subsequent deployments and sharing lessons learned.
+Site Architects participate in these meetings as well when they involve acquisition planning, architectural design, or other Site Architect responsibilities, or at least every other bi-weekly meeting as a touchpoint.

-5.1.6 USQCD Executive Committee
+5.1.7 USQCD Executive Committee